zhouqr2000/compuware-ispw-operations-plugin-contributed-to-jenkinsci/README.md

 :new: **Important**

-Starting with v1.09, the ISPW Jenkins Operations plugin can support certificates to connect with ISPW.
+Starting with v1.09, the Code Pipeline Jenkins Operations plugin can support certificates to connect with Code Pipeline.
 For information about using certificates with Jenkins, see <https://www.jenkins.io/doc/book/using/using-credentials/>

 ---

-### Executing ISPW Operations
+### Executing Code Pipeline Operations

--   On the **Configuration** page of the job or project, select **Execute a BMC Compuware ISPW Operation** from the **Build** section.
+-   On the **Configuration** page of the job or project, select **Execute a BMC AMI DevX Code Pipeline Operation** from the **Build** section.

 -   From the **Host connection** list, select the host connection to be